jeshocarmel/jeshocarmel.github.io/_posts/2018-05-09-us_presidential_analysis.markdown

 *[\*] To some extent **bots** expressed their views more on the presidential candidates compared to **humans***

 As there were so many bots involved in posting comments and replying to comments, we will focus on only the posts made by `Donald Trump` and `Hillary Clinton`  themselves for this exercise.
+So our **problem statement** for this activity will be

+**`What ideas were installed in the minds of the american people through social media posts by the presidential candidates Donald Trump and Hillary Clinton ??`**